tuanpmt/esp_mqtt/SCRIPTING.md

 '|'
 ```
 This operator concatenates the left and the right operator as strings.
 Useful e.g. in "print" actions or when putting together MQTT topics.

+# Comments
+Comments start with a ’%' anywhere in a line and reach until the end of this line.

 # Sample
 Here is a demo of a script to give you an idea of the power of the scripting feature.
 This script controls a Sonoff switch module.
 It connects to a remote MQTT broker and in parallel offers locally its own.
 The device has a number stored in the variable $device_number.
 On both brokers it subscribes to a topic named '/martinshome/switch/($device_number)/command', where it receives commands, and it publishes the topic '/martinshome/switch/($device_number)/status' with the current state of the switch relay.
 It understands the commands 'on','off', 'toggle', and 'blink'.
 Blinking is realized via a timer event.
 Local status is stored in the two variables $relay_status and $blink (blinking on/off).
 The 'on gpio_interrupt' clause reacts on pressing the pushbutton of the Sonoff and simply toggles the switch (and stops blinking).
 The last two 'on clock' clauses implement a daily on and off period: